Argentine flag sun

 Who designed the Argentine flag?

-While Belgrano first hoisted a flag in 1812, the design with the Sun of May was officially sanctioned later, and the National Congress formally adopted the current design in 1985.
+While the core design of the Sun of May remains, there have been historical variations in its depiction and the shades of blue used on the flag.
+The National Congress of Argentina formally adopted the current design in 1985.

 Conclusion